-Budgeted cost: £2507.13
+Budgeted cost: £5,058.25

-Activity Evidence that supports this approach Challenge number(s) addressed Subsidise school trips/residential visits Following a national wide lockdown and restrictions to staying within the home, it is essential for social and emotional wellbeing that pupils experience different settings.
-1, 2 Lexia to support pupils with reading and comprehension There is strong evidence base that suggests Lexia interventions accelerates the progress of pupils in reading and comprehension. £1315 2 TTRockstars The schools data in maths show how effective TTRockstars is and is an essential part of engagement, learning and progress. £205.13 2 Additional TA support 7hrs per week to support PP pupils are making progress in their learning.
-This is evidence through tracking and school data. £987 1, 2
+Activity Evidence that supports this approach Challenge number(s) addressed Subsidise school trips/residential visits It is essential for social and emotional wellbeing that pupils experience different settings.
+1, 2 Lexia to support pupils with reading and comprehension There is strong evidence base that suggests Lexia interventions accelerates the progress of pupils in reading and comprehension. £1283.34 2 TTRockstars The schools data in maths show how effective TTRockstars is and is an essential part of engagement, learning and progress. £83.95 2 Additional TA support 7hrs per week to support PP pupils PP pupils are making progress in their learning.
+This is evidenced through tracking and school data. £94.64 x 39 wks £3,690.96 1, 2 Microphone to support pupils with hearing impairments.
+PP pupils are making progress in learning.
+This is evidenced through tracking holistic progress.
+2